Lost & Found Animals

 - funds to pay the release fees (cash, credit or debit card - no cheques).
 Release fees vary depending on the length of time the animal has been in the Municipal Animal Shelter.
 The animal cannot be released without release fees being paid.

 - funds to pay a license fee (cash, credit or debit card - no cheques) if your animal is not registered with the City.

 What if I do not claim my before the stray period expires?

-If an animal is not claimed after being held for the mandatory stray period of five full business days, the animal is then assessed to determine his/her suitability for adoption.
+If an animal is not claimed after being held for five days (Provincial Law only requires 72 hours), the animal is then assessed to determine his/her suitability for adoption.

-Cats make up the largest of our stray population.
+Cats make up the largest portion of our stray population.
 Pet owners who have lost their pet must visit our shelter as soon as possible to see if their animal is here, file a lost report, leave a picture and visit the shelter at least every three days to check for their lost pet.
-Most stray that have been admitted to our shelter are posted on Quinte Lost Dog Network website however, checking online does not replace the need to visit the shelter regularly to look for your lost pet.
 Microchip or other identification (tattoo, licence and/or I.D.) makes it easier for shelter staff to identify a lost pet and try to contact the owner; however, given the sheer volume of stray animals arriving at the shelter every day, you must take responsibility for finding your lost pet and check with us regularly.